-Note that if you did not specify a Host template during the Add Hosts wizard, then no roles will be present on your new hosts until you add them.
-You can do this by adding individual roles under the Instances tab for a specific service, or by using a Host Template.
-See Adding Role Instances for information about adding roles for a specific service.
-See Working with Host Templates to create a host template that specifies a set of roles (from different services) that should run on a host.
+If you did not specify a host template during the Add Hosts wizard, then no roles will be present on your new hosts until you add them.
+You can do this by adding individual roles under the Instances tab for a specific service, or by using a host template.
+See Role Instances for information about adding roles for a specific service.
+See Host Templates to create a host template that specifies a set of roles (from different services) that should run on a host.

 If you previously enabled TLS security on your cluster, you must re-enable the TLS options on the Administration page and also configure TLS on each new host after using the Add Hosts wizard.
 Otherwise, you can ignore this step.